rinliauw/rinliauw.github.io/content/blog/disambiguating-english-with-esperanto/index.md

 | -e     | adverb    |

 The immediate problem are the words themselves.
-Most English words have meaning baked into their "root words", like 'often' or 'again'; modifying them with suffixes leads to non-obvious interpretations ('again-o': what would 'again' mean as a noun?) and should be avoided, but what if someone does it anyway?
+Most English words have grammatical meaning baked into their "root words", like 'often' or 'again';
+modifying them with suffixes leads to non-obvious interpretations ('again-o': what would 'again' mean as a noun?) and should be avoided, but what if someone does it anyway?
 Exceptions regarding special word forms will have to remain.

-A good practice might be to avoid special words and phrases altogether, and stick with simple suffix-friendly words, say 'frequent-e' to mean 'frequently' instead of 'often'.
-I don't know how 'again' could be avoided, it might have to be an exception.
+A good practice might be to avoid special words and phrases altogether, and stick with simple suffix-friendly words, say, writing 'frequent-e' to mean 'frequently' instead of 'often'.
+But I don't know how 'again' could be broken down into a word and a suffix, so it might have to be a 'special word'.

 The verb suffix system for Esperanto is [well-defined](http://esperanto.davidgsimpson.com/eo-verbforms.html):